Out-Law Guide 4 min. read

 Registered agency

-The rules governing commercial agency agreements are set out in UAE Federal Law 18 of 1981 (as amended) (the Agency Law).
-The Agency Law does not tend to differentiate between agents and distributors, but applies only in respect of arrangements that are registered.
+The rules governing commercial agency agreements are set out in UAE Federal Law 3 of 2022 (the Agency Law).
+The Agency Law does not tend to differentiate between agents, distributors and franchisees, but applies only in respect of arrangements that are registered.

 The Agency Law has traditionally been very protective of local registered agents in that: